This page provides instructions for configuring client VPN services through the Dashboard.

 After configuring Client VPN and users are starting to connect, it may be useful to see how many and what client devices are connected to your network via Client VPN.
 To see connected Client VPN devices, navigate to Network-wide > Clients > click the dropdown icon on the Search clients... search bar > make sure to select Client VPN and either Online, Offline or both.

-It is possible to manually apply group policies to clients connected via client VPN.
+It is possible to manually apply group policies to clients connected via Client VPN.
+Group Policy applied to a client VPN user is associated with the username and not the device.
+Different devices that connect to Client VPN with the same username will receive the same group policy.
 For more help on assigning or removing group policies applied to a client, refer to the Creating and Applying Group Policies document.

 If further guidance is required, please feel free to visit the FAQs page built into Client VPN page (Security Appliance > Configure > Client VPN > FAQs).
 The FAQs contain answers and links (KB Articles and Dashboard pages) to the most common Client VPN inquiries.
 Below is a snippet of the FAQs page.